Quick answer

 Your Google Business Profile is the single most important piece of local search real estate you own.
-It controls whether you appear in the top three results when someone in your city searches for your service.
+It controls whether you appear in the top three results when someone in your city searches for your service -- whether that is HVAC in Temecula, dental in Temecula, or plumbing in Temecula.
 It determines whether they call you or your competitor.
 And most business owners have never audited it.

 Before You Start: Access Your Profile